jasonspo/fpp-vastfmt/README.md

-Strictly a test version in an attempt to fix the FPP VastFMT installation failures Raspberry Pi's
+Strictly a test version in an attempt to fix the FPP VastFMT installation failures on Raspberry Pi's.
+This is simply a bandaid fix for the PinCapabilities error until the great Daniel Kulp gets a working fix release.